 “a large and increasing village…containing two chapels belonging to the Wesleyans and Primitive Methodists and two schools, one of which is supported by the Derwent Iron Company…”

 Blackhill merges with the neighbouring communities of Benfieldside and Shotley Bridge to the north.

-The south eastern parts of Consett called Delves, Delves Lane and Templetown developed mostly in the twentieth century.
+The southeastern parts of Consett called Delves, Delves Lane and Templetown developed mostly in the twentieth century.
 On the 1850s map the Delves area was called ‘Delfts’ and was home to little more than a smithy.
-The word ‘delft’ could mean mine, quarry, pit or even ‘ditch’.
-There were quarries nearby and a colliery.
-A Delves Brick works also operated from the later half of the nineteenth century.
+The word ‘delft’ could mean mine, quarry, pit or ‘ditch’.
+There were quarries nearby and also a colliery.
+A Delves Brickworks operated from the later half of the nineteenth century.

 Crookhall to the north of Delves takes its name from Crook Hall (demolished in the 1890s) which stood near the present Crook Hall Farm buildings.
 It should not be confused with the Crook Hall near Durham City.

 Crookhall near Consett was first mentioned in the Boldon Book of 1183 (Durham’s version of the Domesday Book) and was a free manor belonging to the De La Ley family of Witton Gilbert.
 Later it belonged to the Kirkleys, the Thorntons, Lumleys, Vasies then, by 1588 to the Shaftoes.
 It was sold to George Baker of Durham in 1635 and the Baker family began a long association with the place.

 Sir George Baker, as he became, was a Recorder of Newcastle upon Tyne and played a big part in defending that town from the Scots during the Civil War in 1644.
 From the 1830s the Bakers opened pits in the area with the early mines being Stockerley Pit and West Elimore Pit.
 Crookhall Colliery which encompassed these mines operated until 1963.